Sparsity-Inducing Categorical Prior Improves Robustness of the Information Bottleneck: Information Bottleneck with Sparsity-Inducing Categorical Prior

-The last equality is due to the fact that KL-divergence of multivariate Gaussian densities whose covariances are diagonal can be written as a sum of coordinate-wise KL-divergences.
+The second-last equality is due to the fact that the KL-divergence of multivariate Gaussian densities whose covariances are diagonal can be written as a sum of coordinate-wise KL-divergences.
 Since KL-divergence is always non-negative, \emph{minimizing the above expression implies putting more probability to the smaller-dimensional latent space models since the second summation term is expected to grow with dimension $k$}.

 \emph{Minimizing this term forces the learned probabilities to be close to the prior}.
-Note that we are learning these probabilities for each data point (as $\pi_{n,k}(X_n)$ is indexed by $n$).
-In this respect we differ from most of the stochastic sparsity-inducing approaches such as the Drop-IB (\cite{kim2021drop}) and the IBP (\cite{singh2017structured}).
-In those approaches, the sparsity is induced from a probability distribution with global parameterization and not learned for each data point.
+Note that we are learning these probabilities for each data point (since $\pi_{n,k}(X)$ is indexed by $n$).
+In this respect, we differ from most of the stochastic sparsity-inducing approaches, such as Drop-B (\cite{kim2021drop}) and IBP (\cite{singh2017structured}).
+In these approaches, the sparsity is induced from a probability distribution with global parameterization and is not learned for each data point.

-\paragraph{Modeling Choices for the CP-IB Components:} Since $Z_n = A_n \circ \gamma_n$, we are required to fix the priors for $(A_n,\gamma_n)$ or $(A_n, d_n)$.
+\paragraph{Modeling Choices for the \texttt{SparC-IB} Components:} Since $Z_n = A_n \circ \gamma_n$, we are required to fix the priors for $(A_n,\gamma_n)$ or $(A_n, d_n)$.
 We chose $K$-dimensional spherical Gaussian $\mathcal{N}(0,I_K)$ as the prior for the latent variable $A_n$.
-For $d_n$, we assume that the $k$th categorical probability is from the compound distribution of a beta-binomial model, also known as the Polya urn model~\cite{mahmoud2008polya}.
+For $d_n$, we assume that the $k$th categorical probability comes from the compound distribution of a beta-binomial model, also known as the {\it Polya urn} model~\cite{mahmoud2008polya}.
 Therefore,

-For simplicity we fix the prior value to be constant across data points, that is, $(a_n,b_n) = (a,b)$.
+For simplicity, we set the prior value to be constant across the data points, that is, $(a_n,b_n) = (a,b)$.
 The key advantage of this choice is that we can write the probability as a differentiable function of the two shape parameters $(a_n,b_n)$.
-Therefore, we can assume the same distribution for the encoder; and instead of learning $K$ probabilities $\pi_{n,k}(X_n)$ we can learn $(a_n(X_n),b_n(X_n))$, which significantly reduces the dimensionality of the parameter space.
-However, learning $\pi_{n,k}(X_n)$ provides more flexibility because the shape of the probabilities is not constrained, whereas learning $\pi_{n,k}(X_n)$ through $(a_n(X_n),b_n(X_n))$ constrains the shape of the probabilities, which is dependent on $a_n(X_n)$ and $b_n(X_n)$.
-In our experiments we tried both approaches and found that learning $(a_n(X_n),b_n(X_n))$ produce better results.
+Therefore, we can assume the same categorical distribution for the encoder; and instead of learning $K$ probabilities $\pi_{n,k}(X)$ we can learn $(a_n(X),b_n(X))$, which significantly reduces the dimensionality of the parameter space.
+However, learning $\pi_{n,k}(X)$ provides more flexibility because the shape of the distribution is not constrained, while learning $(a_n(X),b_n(X))$ constrains $\pi_{n,k}(X)$ to follow according to the shape of the compound distribution, which depends on $a_n(X)$ and $b_n(X)$.
+In our experiments, we tested both approaches and found that learning $(a_n(X),b_n(X))$ produces better results.